etc5523-2020/r-package-assessment-prigrecov/README.md

 status](https://github.com/etc5523-2020/r-package-assessment-prigrecov/workflows/R-CMD-check/badge.svg)](https://github.com/etc5523-2020/r-package-assessment-prigrecov/actions)
 <!-- badges: end -->

-The goal of yourPkg is to embedding a Shiny application about COVID-19 world data and its analysis.
+The goal of shinyCovidWorld is to embedding a Shiny application about COVID-19 world data and its analysis.

 ## Installation